Where to See

 |Status & Distribution|

 Rare migrant from Central Europe.
 About ten were recorded up to 1946, mostly in south-east England.
 An unprecedented influx in 1995 led to at least 15 records from Norfolk and others in Suffolk, Kent and London.
-Most recent records are from the Isle of Wight in 1996 and the west Midlands in 1997.
+Since then there have been less than 10 records.

 Can be confused with other Darter species, particularly Common Darter.

 Vagrant Darter can be distinguished by its: